Jeanne Lusher

 Jeanne Marie Lusher, M.D.
-(June 9, 1935 - September 13, 2016) was an American physician, pediatric hematologist/oncologist, and a researcher in the field of bleeding disorders of childhood, and has served as the director of Hemostasis Program at the Children's Hospital of Michigan until her retirement on June 28, 2013.
+(June 9, 1935 – September 13, 2016) was an American physician, pediatric hematologist/oncologist, and a researcher in the field of bleeding disorders of childhood, and has served as the director of Hemostasis Program at the Children's Hospital of Michigan until her retirement on June 28, 2013.

 Early life and education

 Jeanne Lusher was born in 1935 in Toledo, Ohio, USA.
 Her family moved to Cincinnati, Ohio when she was three years old, and Lusher grew up there.
 Although her mother had French Canadian background and spoke French with her relatives, Lusher never learned French.
 During high school, she was interested in music, and played several instruments in the school band and orchestra, but later decided to pursue a career in science.
 Lusher never married.

 Lusher received her medical degree from the University of Cincinnati in 1960, and went on to do internship at the George Washington University Hospital in Washington D.C., and pediatric residency and chief residency at Charity Hospital in New Orleans, Louisiana.
-During her pediatric residency at Charity Hospital, Lusher took care of a young girl with hemophilia (a rare occurrence for an X-linked recessive disorder), which stimulated her interest in blood coagulation and bleeding diseases.
+During her pediatric residency at Charity Hospital, Lusher took care of a young girl with hemophilia (a rare occurrence for an X-linked recessive disorder), which simulated her interest in blood coagulation and bleeding diseases.
 Her interest in bleeding disorders would later a become a lifelong dedication.
 In order to increase her knowledge in pediatric hematology, Lusher went to Children's Hospital of Michigan, Detroit for a brief rotation with Dr Wolf W. Zuelzer, a prominent pediatric hematologist then.
 Upon her return to Charity Hospital, she took on the care of children with blood diseases and cancers there.

 At the completion her residency, Lusher returned to Children's Hospital of Michigan, Detroit, for a fellowship in pediatric hematology/oncology (1964-1966).
 She completed the third year of her fellowship with Teresa Vietti at Washington University in St Louis, where she focused on pediatric oncology and the treatment protocols of the Southwest Oncology Group (SWOG).
 Dr Lusher returned to Detroit in 1966, this time as a staff pediatric hematologist/oncologist.